Inschato/DiversityViewer/README.md

 Diversity Mod Seed Viewer
 =========================
+Created by Inschato, special thanks to Sillypears and Duneaught.

-For use with the Diversity Mod (v0.6-0.7) for The Binding of Issac Rebirth
+For use with the Diversity Mod (v0.6-0.7) by Duneaught

 Available at: https://github.com/duneaught/diversitymod

-Created by Inschato, special thanks to sillypears and duneaught.

 Feature List
 ------------